SubredditAnalyzer logoSubredditAnalyzerv1.2

 1. 01

 Start narrow.
 'Email deliverability for SaaS' beats 'email marketing'.
-Narrow seeds give cleaner subreddit hits.
+Narrow seeds give cleaner subreddit hits and avoid pulling generic, over-served threads.

 2. 02

-Generate 8 to 12 phrasings.
-Examples for the seed above: 'spf dkim setup', 'inbox placement saas', 'cold email reply rate', 'email warmup'.
+Generate 8 to 12 phrasings of your seed.
+For 'email deliverability for SaaS': 'spf dkim setup', 'inbox placement saas', 'cold email reply rate', 'email warmup tool'.
+Feed those to Reddit search.

 3. 03